 Two hands are holding a shield each; one says VPN, and the other Proxy.
 An IP address hangs over the hands, and the numbers of the address are obscure on the VPN side; while they are readable on the Proxy side.

-Hi, stranger!
-Did you know that a proxy (or a proxy server) and a VPN (Virtual Private Network) are the most common solutions to changing your IP (Internet Protocol) address?
-Figuring out the difference and which may be better for you requires understanding the fundamentals of each.
-So without further ado, let’s get into the nitty-gritty.
+A proxy server and a VPN (Virtual Private Network) are the most common solutions to improve privacy — both change your IP (Internet Protocol) address.
+The main difference between a VPN and a proxy is that one encrypts your traffic while the other (typically) doesn’t.
+However, figuring out which may be better for you requires understanding the fundamentals of each.
+So, let’s get into the nitty-gritty.

 Table of contents